workofart/ml-trading-playground/playground/dqn/notes.md

 - the last layer of the neural network should be of "action_dim" not "1"

+- I've been seeing, after 3000 episodes of training, the reward function following a sine-way like function and I suspect it has something to do with epsilon.
+I think it makes sense to update epsilon after every episode, as opposed to after every timestep, because timestep 0 and timestep n doesn't really mean anything for exploration and exploitation, but episode 0 and episode 1000 means a lot, the latter will more likely have a better trained model and thus require less for exploration and more for exploitation.

 ## FAQ

 #### Tensorboard Summaries raising placeholder type mismatch error